Observing users in their environment to create features that stick

 DEFINE

-We needed to decide what features would best support what players were already doing at home.
-There were many possible directions, and many different environments and use cases, so narrowing the list was the real challenge.
+We needed to identify which features would best support how players were already training at home.
+With so many environments and use cases, narrowing the focus was the biggest challenge.

-I recorded, transcribed, and tagged all sessions, then synthesized the findings into a clear set of opportunity areas.
-We chose to focus on two features that would help players do more of what they were already doing, just more easily and more consistently.
+I recorded, transcribed, and tagged every session, then synthesized the findings into clear opportunity areas.
+We focused on two features that helped players do what they were already doing, just more easily and consistently.

-How one young player tracks all their made shots over the years by tallying on their garage wall.
+How one young player tracked all their made shots over the years by tallying on their garage wall.

 SOLUTION